 There are no medicines or eye drops which can be used to rid one of cataracts, only cataract surgery.
 Cataracts do not decrease in density over time – they either stay stable or become greater in density.

 Our Long Island cataract surgeons provide the latest technology in intraocular lenses during cataract surgery.
-At MEETH, our surgeons are one of the first in the New York region to offer Femtosecond Laser Cataract Surgery.
-This state-of-the-art technology is used by our surgeons to customize your treatments to the exact shape of your eye.
-In addition, our Manhattan cataract surgeons provide the latest technology in intraocular lenses during cataract surgery.
-These lenses may enable patients to reduce or eliminate the need for glasses after cataract surgery.
-Based on the patient’s visual needs, the shape of the patient’s cornea, and the health of the eye, lenses are carefully selected to produce the best possible results for our patients.
+At Manhattan Eye, Ear, and Throat Hospital (MEETH), our surgeons are one of the first in the New York region to offer Femtosecond Laser Cataract Surgery.
+This state-of-the-art technology is used by our surgeons to customize your treatment.

 Lenses used include multifocal lenses, which reduce the need for glasses at both distance and near, and Toric lenses, which eliminate or reduce astigmatism.
 In addition, we offer lenses that are wavefront-optimized for higher quality vision.